 The annual Children’s Art Exhibition is held at the Tarble Arts Center in May and provides an opportunity for area art teachers to showcase their programs.
 Organized in cooperation with the area art teachers, this exhibition features works in a variety of art media by area K-12th grade students.
 Exhibition participation packages are mailed to Art teachers in January.

-Each year, through a partnership with Consolidated Communications Inc., Cultivating Creativity: Consolidated Communications Traveling Children’s Exhibition, an exhibit of art selected from the annual Children’s Art Exhibition, is toured throughout east-central Illinois to showcase area school art programs, demonstrate the importance of the arts in the school curriculum, and encourage interest in the visual arts.
+Each year, through a partnership with Consolidated Communications Inc., Cult0ivating Creativity: Consolidated Communications Traveling Children’s Exhibition, an exhibit of art selected from the annual Children’s Art Exhibition, is toured throughout east-central Illinois to showcase area school art programs, demonstrate the importance of the arts in the school curriculum, and encourage interest in the visual arts.

 This program is sponsored by Consolidated Communications.